Floating Insertion Editing

 Notes -

-• Floating insertion editing is applicable only for numeric items.
+• It is applicable only for numeric items.

-• These symbols are counted in the size of the item.
+• These symbols are considered as part of the data item length.

-• The edited variable's length may differ from the same variable's length before editing.
+• The edited variable's length differs from the same variable's length before editing.

-• All floating insertion editing symbols are mutually exclusive within one PIC string.
-The other two characters should not be coded if one symbol is used.
+• All symbols are mutually exclusive within one PIC string.

 Symbols -

-• + : Plus sign used to highlight the sign of the value.
-If the value is negative, a minus is printed.
-If the value is positive, a plus is printed.
+• + : Plus sign is used to highlight the sign of the value.
+Displays a minus if the value is negative.
+Displays a plus sign if the value is positive.
 It should be the first or last character in the PICTURE string.

 • - : Minus sign to highlight negative values only.
-If the value is negative, a minus sign is printed.
-If the value is positive, a space is printed instead.
+Displays a minus sign if the value is negative.
+Displays space if the value is positive.
 It should be the first or last character in the PICTURE string.

 Examples -